anudeepmandapurdue/Bot-Detection-Project-/README.md

 # Bot Detection Proxy (Cloudflare‑Inspired)

 # TODO LIST:
--ML
-  50/50 training split between bots and humans
-  90/10 split
-  75/25 split
+-Finished ML portion
+-Tie everything up #3
--Auto-Decay
+-Auto-Decay #4
--Dashboard
+-Dashboard #2
--UI
+-UI #1
 ## Overview

 This project is a **Cloudflare‑inspired bot detection system** built with **Node.js and Express**.
 It behaves like a **lightweight Web Application Firewall (WAF)** sitting in front of an origin server.